Rancher

 deployment.apps/nginx-deployment created

-3. Verify the example workload returns ready.
+3. Verify the example workload is ready.

 $ kubectl get deployment